Common names: Common Peppercress, Pepper Grass, Pepperwort

 As its name suggests, it has a peppery taste, and the whole plant can be eaten.
 Some folks say its a substitute for Tarragon.

-It doesn’t have a medicinal use in European herbalism, but in its African home, its leaves are used is used to treat coughs, colds and flu.
-Here too, the dried unripe seeds are used for stomach ulcers.
+It doesn’t have a medicinal use in European herbalism, but in its African home, its leaves are used is used to treat respiratory problems like coughs, colds and flu.
+There too, the dried unripe seeds are used for stomach ulcers.